 After months of typing, re-reading and correcting three hundred pages of the hell I went through in Iraq, I was done for good.

-I haven’t told many people about the mood I was in during the whole process.
-Only my wife, daughter, and friend Shawn can attest to the anger and hyper-manic state that I was constantly thrown into.
+I haven’t told many people about my mood during the whole process.
+Only my wife, daughter, and my good friend Shawn can attest to the anger and hyper-manic state I was constantly thrown into.

 By the end of the night he ended up dropping me back off at home in a lot better mood than I was.
-If he hadn’t of came I don’t know what kind of trouble I could have gotten into.
+If Shawn hadn’t of come I don’t know what kind of trouble I would have gotten into.

-That’s what every veteran needs in their life after being discharged from the Military, someone else that can get on their level when life get’s tough.
-I have constantly made myself available to every veteran that I meet to insure that they have someone to talk to.
+That’s what every veteran needs in their life after the Military, someone who truly understands the struggle when life get’s tough.
+I have constantly made myself available to every veteran I meet to insure that they have someone to talk to.

 I know that the VA has been taking the heat on a lot of their practices, they are good for one thing… talk therapy.
-There are hundreds of vets that trickle through the VA waiting for hours everyday.
+There are hundreds of vets that trickle through the VA hospital waiting for hours everyday.

-So if you’re a veteran or you know someone who’s a veteran, please share this information.
-A lot of veterans don’t try to fuss with the VA because of their bad rep… I don’t blame them.
+If you’re a veteran or you know someone who’s a veteran, please don’t hesitate to share this information.
+Lots of veterans don’t try to fuss with the VA because of their bad rep… I don’t blame them.